 Five pigs (two of them babies) and a bucket of corn.
 RARITY: Uncommon.

-Pearly Crocodiles
+Pearly Sheep

 Pearly Farm Animals